van-schneider-tmp/layup_test_van_schneider/README.md

 Application to satisfy Layup parts skills test - Plane Simulation MVP and Layup Sequence - EOY 2024

 # Running the Application:
-From the root of the project, run `npm install:all`, this will install all dependencies for the frontend and backend.
+From the root of the project, run `npm run install:all`, this will install all dependencies for the frontend and backend.
 This project only requires frontend packages.